-This CLASSIC and AUTHENTIC Pico de Gallo is the best fresh tomato salsa that you can make.
-5 ingredients is all you need and it’s great on a variety of dishes or just scooped with chips!
+This classic and authentic homemade Pico de Gallo recipe is the best fresh tomato salsa that you can make.
+5 ingredients is all you need for this easy recipe and it’s great on a variety of dishes or just scooped with chips!

 What is Pico de Gallo?

 I don’t really care where it came from or what you call it, because it is down right delicious!
-Sometimes pico is called “salsa fresca” which means fresh salsa because everything is ripe and fresh!
-The best way to eat sals in my opinion.
+Sometimes pico is called “salsa fresca” or “salsa cruda” which means fresh salsa because everything is ripe and fresh.
+The best way to eat salsa in my opinion.

-Read on to grab this authentic pico de gallo recipe and see how to make it!
+Read on to grab this authentic pico de gallo recipe and see how to make it.
+You will rival your favorite Mexican restaurant!

-The ingredients are few in number but large in flavor!
-Because you only need 5 ingredients it’s best to pick the best of them.
+The handful of ingredients are few in number but large in flavor!
+Because you only need 5 ingredients it’s you need to pick the best of them.

 If you like your fresh salsa like I do, a pinch of salt will round out the whole recipe and enhance the flavors of each of the ingredients!